The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: . The definitions and properties of elliptic functions

-In addition to above two integrals, we usually use an associated complete elliptic integrals $K'=K(k'), k'=\sqrt{1-k^2}$.
-Then, we list some useful formulas in \cite{ByrdF-54} as follows: \begin{itemize} \item Zeros and poles of Jacobi elliptic functions:
+In addition to the above two integrals, we usually use associated complete elliptic integrals $K'=K(k'), k'=\sqrt{1-k^2}$.
+Then, we list useful formulas in \cite{ByrdF-54} as follows: \begin{itemize} \item Zeros and poles of Jacobi elliptic functions:

 where $n$ and $m$ are any integers including zero; \item Shift formulas:

 \item Imaginary arguments:

 \item Half arguments: